migerick/cookie-authentication-go/README.md

 3. The user logs in with the email and password.
 4. The password is hashed using [bcrypt](https://godoc.org/golang.org/x/crypto/bcrypt) and compared with the hashed password stored in the database.
-5. If the passwords match, a cookie is set with a JWT token.
+5. If the passwords match, a cookie is set with a UUID.
-6. The user can access the protected resource by sending the JWT token in the cookie.
+6. The user can access the protected resource by sending the UUID in the cookie.